DuendeInexistente/Cirque/ShortStories/TwilightInThePast.md

  "That just means I made the surprise too good!"
 She let go.
 "I am not mad, Twi, if I was mad I'd be like *grrr*" She growled loudly, splaying her legs.
 "See?
 But I can't be like that because it totally was my fault even if you have a really thick skull.
 And it's your birthday too!
 So I am *twice* as not mad."

  "I'll make up to you."
-Twilight turned back to Diane and noticed, for the first time, that she had dressed lightly for the occasion, with a deep red kerchief on top of her flanks and falling like a skirt, the barely visible black designs on it vaguely similar to rose branches A second kerchief was on her head, a yellow bandana with a flower-like sun on it.
-"Oh.
-I...
-Feel underdressed now."
+Twilight turned back to Diane and noticed, for the first time, that she had dressed lightly for the occasion, with a tasseled, deep red kerchief over her tail and flanks like a skirt, the barely visible black designs on it vaguely similar to rose branches.
+She also wore a light yellow bandanna she especially liked, with a flowerlike sun on it, which her mane seemed to poof over as if about to break it like a flood.
+"Well I feel underdressed now."

  "Don't talk nonsense.
 You look great on that."